Algo-Tradings/pairs-trading-research/README.md

 # pairs-trading-research
- Research Environment to Find Best Pairs Trading Currencies
+ Research Environment to Find Best Pairs Trading Cryptocurrencies

 Hi!
 I made this repo to be simple but very useful.